||DOS PM 20

 Work under the Contract shall be continued by the CONTRACTOR during the pendency of arbitration proceedings, without prejudice to a final adjustment in accordance with the decision of the Arbitrator unless otherwise directed in writing by the Purchaser or unless the matter is such that the works cannot be possibly continued until the decision (whether final or interim) of the Arbitrator is obtained.

-26. COUNTER TERMS AND CONDITIONS OF SUPPLIERS:
+15. COUNTER TERMS AND CONDITION OF SUPPLIERS:

-Where counter terms and conditions/printed or cyclostyled conditions have been offered by the supplier, the same shall not be deemed to have been accepted by the purchaser unless specific written acceptance thereof is obtained.
+Where counter terms and conditions printed or cyclostyled conditions have been offered by the supplier, the same shall not be deemed to have been accepted by the Purchaser, unless specific written acceptance thereof is obtained.